Jiheonie/resnet34_animals10/README.md

 You could find my trained model at **trained_models/best_resnet34.pt**

 ## Training
-After the raw dataset has been downloaded, you need to split dataset into training/test sets with ration 8:2 by simply run **dataset.py**.
+* After the raw dataset has been downloaded, you need to split dataset into training/validate sets with ration 8:2 by run **dataset.py**.
+* Then you could simply run **python train_nn.py**

 ## Experiments
 The loss on training set and accuracy on test set curves for the experiment are shown below: